qwandor/dancelist-data/README.md

 This repository contains the data behind https://dance.q.geek.nz/, a list of social folk dance events.
 Additions and corrections are welcome, subject to the listing policy below.

+Code for the website itself is in a [separate repository](https://github.com/qwandor/dancelist).

 ## Listing policy

 This list is for social folk dance events which are open to the public.
 This includes both regular